werf/werf/README.md

 <!-- WERF DOCS PARTIAL BEGIN: Backward Compatibility Promise -->

-> _Note:_ This promise was introduced with Werf 1.0 and does not apply to previous versions or to dapp releases.
+> _Note:_ This promise was introduced with werf 1.0 and does not apply to previous versions or to dapp releases.

-Werf is versioned with [Semantic Versioning](https://semver.org).
+werf is versioned with [Semantic Versioning](https://semver.org).
 This means that major releases (1.0, 2.0) are allowed to break backward compatibility.
-In case of Werf this means that update to the next major release _may_ require to do a full re-deploy of applications or to perform other non-scriptable actions.
+In case of werf this means that update to the next major release _may_ require to do a full re-deploy of applications or to perform other non-scriptable actions.

 Minor releases (1.1, 1.2, etc.) may introduce new "big" features, but must do so without significant backward compatibility breaks with major branch (1.x).
-In case of Werf this means that update to the next minor release is mostly smooth, but _may_ require to run a provided upgrade script.
+In case of werf this means that update to the next minor release is mostly smooth, but _may_ require to run a provided upgrade script.

 Patch releases (1.1.0, 1.1.1, 1.1.2) may introduce new features, but must do so without breaking backward compatibility with minor branch (1.1.x).
-In case of Werf this means that update to the next patch release should be smooth and can be done automatically.
+In case of werf this means that update to the next patch release should be smooth and can be done automatically.

 Patch releases are divided to channels.
 Channel is a prefix in a prerelease part of version (1.1.0-alpha.2, 1.1.0-beta.3, 1.1.0-ea.1).
 Version without prerelease part is considered to be from a stable channel.